ishiharaf/mg/README.md

 # mg

 This project aims to display in a visual way how musicians of the past were connected to each other. **mg** stands for *musician's graph*.
+There is a live version on [https://ishiharaf.github.io/mg/](https://ishiharaf.github.io/mg/).

 ## Table of contents
 - [General Info](#general-info)